 Undergraduate Prerequisites: Calculus I & II

 Fundamentals of applied shipboard engineering principles and systems.
 Topics: thermodynamics, electrical theory, fundamentals of nuclear power, propulsion systems, electrical distribution, ship stability and control and damage control.
-3 cr Fall Sem
+FALL Semester.

 OTP NS 304: Naval Ships Systems, Weapons

 Fundamental theory and basic operation of naval weapons systems.
 Topics: fundamentals of electromagnetic waves, radar, acoustic waves, and underwater propagation; electronic warfare, undersea warfare, fire control systems, weapon architecture, and guidance systems.
-3cr Spring Semester
+SPRING Semester

 OTP NS 311: Naval Leadership Lab

 Required of Naval Science JUNIORS - FALL SEMESTER